Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 --format="table(name)"

-02 The command output should return the identifier (name) of the new key ring:
+02 The command output should return the resource name of the newly created key ring:

 NAME

-03 Run kms keys create command (Windows/macOS/Linux) to create a new Customer-Managed Key (CMK) within the Cloud KMS key ring created at the previous steps:
+03 Run kms keys create command (Windows/macOS/Linux) to create a new Customer-Managed Encryption Key (CMEK) within the Cloud KMS key ring created at the previous steps:

 --keyring=cc-cloud-gke-key-ring